betterscientificsoftware/bssw.io/Articles/Blog/BSSwSiteLaunch2017.md

 #### Contribute to BSSw!
 We need your contributions to build the BSSw site into a vibrant resource, with content and editorial processes provided by volunteers throughout the international CSE community.
 Join us!

-For more on what's here and who contributes and why, see the [Site Overview Page](../../Site/SiteOverview.md).
+For more on what's here and who contributes and why, see the [site overview](../../Site/SiteOverview.md).

+As part of the webinar series on [Best Practices in HPC Software Development](https://ideas-productivity.org/events/hpc-best-practices-webinars), we're hosting a webinar on December 6, 2017 (1-2 pm ET) to introduce the vision for the site and explain more details on how to contribute.
+The webinar is free but [registration](https://www.eventbrite.com/e/better-scientific-software-webinar-tickets-39613498039) is required.

 #### BSSw Fellowship Program
 Also, we're launching a new [BSSw Fellowship Program](../../Site/BSSwFellowshipProgram.md) to give recognition and funding to leaders and advocates of improved scientific software.
-See the site for details; applications are due by January 5, 2018.
+We're hosting a webinar on December 11, 2017 for Q&A; applications are due by January 5, 2018.
+See [details and register for the webinar](../../Site/BSSwFellowshipProgram.md).

 <!---
 Publish: Yes